fredzhangau/service-cat/README.md

 - `/api/users` & `/api/sessions` - `email`: a valid email is required for registration and sign-in (see [`user.schema.ts`](src/schema/user.schema.ts))
 - `/api/users` & `/api/sessions` - `password`: password needs to have minimum 6 characters with a combination of letters, numbers, or '-', '.', '\_' (see [`user.schema.ts`](src/schema/user.schema.ts))

-### 3.5.3 Passoword Hash
+### 3.5.3 Password Hash

-It is crucial to keep users' password secure to protect against cyber attacks.
-Hence, salting and hashing is applied before password being stored in the database as an extra layer of security.
+It is crucial to keep users' passwords secure to protect against cyber attacks.
+Hence, salting and hashing are applied before passwords being stored in the database as an extra layer of security.
 More detail can be found in [`user.model.ts`](src/model/user.model.ts).

 # 4. Project Support